kubernetes/website/docs/tasks/inject-data-application/define-command-argument-container.md

 {% capture steps %}

-## Defining a command and arguments when you create a Pod
+## Define a command and arguments when you create a Pod

 When you create a Pod, you can define a command and arguments for the containers that run in the Pod.
 To define a command, include the `command`